SecretLaboratory/ImageViewer/README.md

 ImageViewer is a jQuery plugin that converts an unordered list into a slideshow type of display for images

 It works by parsing out a set of &lt;li&gt; elements, then rendering them as single images to a target container

+## Dependencies
+The only requirement is JQuery (jQuery 1.3+)

+## Demo
+Check it out here: http://www.secret-laboratory.com/dev/ImageViewer

 ## Usage
 ImageViewer will display a set of images defined within an unordered list one at a time, rendered into a container that you specify.